vislab-tecnico-lisboa/yarp-bottle-generator/README.md

     sudo make install

+In order to run the generator you'll need to export the $BOTTLE_GENERATOR_DIR variable:

+    export BOTTLE_GENERATOR_DIR = /path/to/destination/folder/yarp-bottle-generator

-## Run with default configuration file
+## Generate a node with the default configuration file

 Open a terminal: